EricBoittier/Multiwfn_3.8_dev_bin_Linux/README.md

   cannot produce an `.mwfn` export.
 - Use `gridfilter` to remove grid points that are too close to nuclei or exceed a chosen ESP threshold (e.g. to eliminate large positive spikes near atoms).
+  You can also down-sample to a fixed count (e.g. `--target-count 3000 --sampling-method farthest`).

 ## Conda Environment